root ball

 Root Problems on Plants in the Garden and Landscape, HYG-3061-96

-... and there is a sharp line of demarcation between healthy and infected tissue (Figure 4).
-Prevention Root disorders and problems generally arise when plants are growing under unfavorable conditions (Figure 5).
-Management strategies ...
-Root Rot The planting hole should be at least twice the width of the root ball if potted plants are being used.
-The hole should be large enough to accommodate the roots ...
+... of demarcation between healthy and infected tissue (Figure 4).
+Prevention Root disorders and problems generally arise when plants are growing under ... .
+Planting to Avoid Root Rot The planting hole should be at least twice the width of the root ball if potted plants are ...
+Break some of the roots on the root ball surface of potted plants to encourage root growth into the surrounding soil.
+Make sure ...

 ohioline.osu.edu